FAQ

 Yes, we do!
 There are actually two celebrations: One, at the end of the Jewish New Year.
 Usually, it’s around Sep according to the Jewish Calendar.
 And of course the other is on New Year’s Eve, you can find some Great Parties in Tel Aviv on New Year’s Eve!

-75% of Israel’s tap water is actually desalinated water and is safe to drink so yes, you can drink the tap water.
-But, you will also find mineral water everywhere.
-It is important to make sure you drink a lot, especially when out walking and on hot days.
+75% of Israel’s tap water is desalinated and safe to drink, so yes, you can drink the tap water.
+But you will also find mineral water everywhere.
+It is important to ensure you drink a lot, especially when walking and on hot days.

-Depends where you are located, Tel Aviv has many options and I’ve compiled here my Top Recommendations Where to Eat In Tel Aviv.
-Jerusalem is not a huge culinary scene like Tel Aviv but still, there are very good options to eat in Jerusalem.
-You can read my post about The Best Restaurants In Jerusalem.
+Depending on where you are located, Tel Aviv has many options, and we’ve compiled here our Top Recommendations Where to Eat In Tel Aviv.
+Jerusalem is not a vast culinary scene like Tel Aviv, but still, there are delicious food options in Jerusalem.
+You can read the post about The Best Restaurants In Jerusalem.

 Very Easy!
-Every guest of mine can reach my Israeli number either by WhatsApp or Facetime 24/7.
-My guests are my top priority and I will do my very best to answer the phone immediately.
+Every guest can reach our Israeli number by WhatsApp or Facetime 24/7.
+APT’s guests are our top priority, and we will do our best to answer the phone immediately.
 My mobile phone number is:

 +(00)972(0)542240470